Swimming Holes in New Mexico

 Frequently Asked Questions

-How many swimming holes are in NM?
+How many swimming holes are in New Mexico?

-NM's 7 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools, and waterfall plunge pools.
+New Mexico's 7 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Hot Spring, Varies, see below, Spring, Sitting Bull Springs, Hot Springs/Rio Grande River.

-Which swimming holes in NM are free?
+Which swimming holes in New Mexico are free?

-4 of the 7 swimming holes in NM (57%) are listed as free to access.
+4 of the 7 swimming holes in New Mexico (57%) are listed as free to access.
 The remaining 3 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across NM's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across New Mexico's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-7 officially managed sites in NM typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+7 officially managed sites in New Mexico typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in NM do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in New Mexico do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 3 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.